-Welcome to Shawnee State University and University Information Services.
-UIS is charged to offer outstanding technology services to its sponsored guests on campus.
-UIS supports the latest technologies for academic instruction, administrative computing and student learning.
+Welcome to Shawnee State University and Information Technology Services.
+ITS is charged to offer outstanding technology services to its sponsored guests on campus.
+ITS supports the latest technologies for academic instruction, administrative computing and student learning.
 We ensure that enterprise systems and mission-critical functions are fully-operational on a continuous basis, standard technology is refreshed on schedule and that networked computing resources are available based on user roles, appropriate access guidelines and campus policy.

-Aligned with the Department of Business and Finance, UIS promotes the continuous evaluation of technology upgrades and emerging technologies that further SSU’s Mission, in collaboration with campus departments and executive leadership.
+Aligned with the Department of Business and Finance, ITS promotes the continuous evaluation of technology upgrades and emerging technologies that further SSU’s Mission, in collaboration with campus departments and executive leadership.

 When it concerns your guest account for connecting to the Internet, telephone service, or hardware and software support do not hesitate to contact us if you need assistance.
 After all, IT is what we do!

 ITS offers secure guest access from wireless networks in academic and administrative areas.
 We know how important mobile technology is to our guests and we want to ensure that you are successful in connecting your personal computer to the SSU wireless network or connecting to the wired network as a guest user, for the duration of your visit.
 Connecting personal devices to the SSU wired network is not permitted without prior authorization.
 Connecting to the SSUnet wireless network as a guest requires sponsorship by an authorized SSU employee or department for a University-sponsored event, and requires an authorized guest account.

 What you’ll be provided with as an SSU Guest:

 - An authorized temporary account for accessing the internet

 - ITS department contact information for questions regarding your access